pooja-gera/TheWireUsChallenge/Day 31/README.md

 ## Diwali Celebration
 ## DAY THIRTY ONE
 ## Challenge Master - Deekshita Verma
+## Platform at which this question was asked : Codechef

 EXPLANATION
 During Diwali, it's a tradition that each father gives his kids money which they can spend on entertainment.